elunna/nerfhack-changelog/README.md

 Vampires can use any racial items, except for gnomish items, which are too small for them.
 Additionally, they can use tinning kits to bottle blood from corpses, similar to the mechanic in SlashTHEM, but these tins provide only generic blood and do not grant any intrinsics.
 Vampires are inherently evil, a trait borrowed from EvilHack, and they face minimal alignment penalties for acts of cruelty, such as attacking peaceful monsters.
 On the Astral Plane, vampires "desire conflict," even without the conflict ability, and standing on Elbereth incurs a -5 alignment penalty.

 Silver weapons also generate more frequently when playing as a vampire.
 After difficulty level 8 kicks in, 10% of all eligible weapons will be converted to silver.
 Vampires can handle silver items, but if they come into direct contact (ie: wielding a silver saber without gloves), they will take some damage and be unable to regenerate further HP.
+Fingerless gloves also don't protect V from silver weapons or shields.
 Vampires also cannot use the #turn undead command.

 ## SPELLCASTING CHANGES